How safe is it to be behind the wheel when you’re pregnant? What are the seat belt rules? When should I stop driving?

 When should you stop driving when pregnant?

 It’s completely down to you.
 Your good judgement should tell you when enough is enough.
-It may very much depend on the car you’re driving also.
+It may depend on the car you’re driving also.

 If your car has a less than ideal driving position you may find your legs pushed upwards – which isn’t good for your belly.